axolotl-inc/mully-calc/README.md

 # Mully Caclulator!
 A program that caclulates wether or not your allowed to sniff the Mully.

+`NOTE: The compiled version (the file not in "src") is for Linux / macOS.`

 example:

 ```Mully Calculater 1.0!